Is your Free T4 really in the Normal Range? Optimal vs Normal levels & More

 Chances are VERY high that your Free T4 level isn't actually normal even though it may be in the "normal range".

-Most people tend to blow off the Free T4 level because it isn't the 'free and active' hormone like T3.
+Most people tend to blow off their Free T4 level because it isn't the 'free and active' hormone, especially when compared to free T3.

 But that is a big mistake!